-I encourage you to visit our website's Meet Our Team page to learn more about our terrific teachers along with great support staff who are here to help guide your educational experience at Compass Charter Schools!
+I encourage you to visit our website, under About Us -> Meet Our Team, to learn more about our terrific teachers along with our great support staff who are here to help guide your educational experience at Compass Charter Schools!

-Thank you again for choosing CCS.
-We look forward to being part of your and your scholar's educational journey!
+Thank you again for choosing Compass.
+We look forward to being part of you and your scholar's educational journey!